 The safety, health and well-being of the campus communities are of paramount importance to the Universities.
 Any person who experiences any form of sexual assault, sexual harassment, domestic violence, dating violence, stalking, or retaliation, or similar harmful behaviors regardless of whether they are expressly prohibited by this Policy, is strongly urged to speak with someone to get the support they need, no matter when or where the incident occurred.
-For information on the location, phone numbers, hours and services provided for the campus and community resources listed below, please contact the Title IX Coordinator or Deputy Title IX Coordinator, the EO Officer, Human Resources, Student Life or Student Conduct, Residence Life, Health Services, the Counseling Center and/or Campus Police/Public Safety.
-The information is also listed on each University's website.
+For information on the location, phone numbers, hours and services provided for the campus and community resources listed below, please contact the Title IX Coordinator, the EO Officer, Human Resources, Student Life, or Student Conduct, Residence Life, Health Services, the Counseling Center and/or the Bridgewater State University Police Department.
+The information is also listed on the University Website.